The Best Amount of Mutual Funds for Diversification

 This mix of mutual fund types and money market fund is well-diversified, which means that each fund has a unique investment style that is not highly correlated (too similar) to the other funds in the portfolio.
 In the long term, this portfolio is likely to produce average returns of 5% to 8%, based on historical averages.
 For other portfolio models see:

 To summarize, and to finally answer the question of how many mutual funds is best, it is likely that the ideal number is somewhere between three and five funds.
+In some cases, an investor may be sufficiently diversified with just one fund.
 It's rarely necessary to have more than 10 different funds.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.